ho1/ho1.github.io/_posts/2015-05-09-A-Transatlantic-Photobooth.md

 published: false
 ---

 For our wedding a few years ago, my wife convinced me that we needed a photobooth.
 It'd be a great way to capture fun photos of our family and friends and also provide them with a keepsake.

-Most people would have found a local supplier and it would've been another checked box in the wedding planning list.
+Most people would have found a local supplier and it would've been another checked box in the wedding to-do list.
 In our case however, since we were having two celebrations, on two sides of the Atlantic, in two weeks, that wouldn't work.
 So I decided to build a photobooth.

 The specifications for the photobooth almost wrote themselves:
 - It had to be easy to use and require little supervision
 - It had to pack down and fit into a duffle bag which weighed less than 70 lbs/32 kg
-- It had two print two "filmstrips", one for us to keep and one for the guests to take
+- It had two print two "filmstrips", one for us to keep and one for the guests

 The overall process would be something like this:
 1. Guests trigger process by pushing a button
 2. Four photos are taken and combined into filmstrip
 3. Two filmstrips are printed onto 4x6 photo paper

 I early on decided to use VB.NET to write the code that would tie all of these steps together.
-Grabbing images and sending them to a printer them seemed like tasks where I could leverage standard .NET functionality.
+Grabbing images and sending them to a printer them seemed like tasks where I could leverage standard .NET functionality, plus I had written code in VB.NET at work for the past few years.

 ## Taking the photos
 The first thing I had to tackle was to figure out a robust way of capturing the photos.
 My first thought was to use the [Canon SDK](http://www.usa.canon.com/cusa/consumer/standard_display/sdk_homepage) to trigger and acquire pictures from our Canon DSLR.
 After poking at it for a while, it became clear that it'd be a bit of an overkill.

 So I started looking at using a webcam instead, since the images were printed in very small dimensions, I didn't really have to worry about resolution.
 With webcams being USB and "Plug-n-Play" I figured that it wouldn't too difficult to grab the images.
 After having tried numerous code snippets I had found online (none of which worked well) and decided that I didn't want to dive into the Windows API, I decided to go with OpenCV.
 OpenCV is admittedly a pretty big overkill for what I was trying to do, but the [Emgu .NET wrapper for OpenCV](http://www.emgu.com/wiki/index.php/Main_Page) was well-documented and easy to use.
 Combined with a Logitech C920 webcam, I got pretty crisp looking photos into VB.NET.
 The C920 webcam also has a 1/4" mount which allowed me to easily attached to a tripod.

 ## Pushing the button
-I needed a way for the guests to start the process and who doesn't like to push a big red button?
+I needed a way for the guests to start the process and who doesn't like to push a [big red button](https://www.sparkfun.com/products/9181)?
 But how would I get the signal from the button press into my .NET application.
 I toyed with the idea of using an Adruino or the USB data acquistion that I laying around.
 Instead, I followed the [KISS principle](http://en.wikipedia.org/wiki/KISS_principle) and repurposed an old USB mouse for the task.
 A few wires and some soldering allowed me to connect the button's switch electrically to the _right mousebutton_.
 Even better, since .NET has built-in events for mouse clicks it was a breeze to trigger the photo process.

+## Printing it all
+I found a really compact photo printer ([HiTi P110S](http://www.hiti.com/us/Products/PhotoPrinter_P110S_Overview.asp)) that was reasonably princed (around $250) and printed 4x6 photos with solid quality.
+Paper and ink was sold in packages and I think each print ended up being 40 cents.
+To split the 4x6 into two 2x6 "strips" we just had a pair of scissors, very much in line with the KISS principle.

+## The code
+With the webcam, button and printer in place, writing the code was pretty straight forward.
+The windowed software was listening for a mouse click which triggered a method which would:
+1. Capture a frame from the webcam and simultaneuously play a sound to indicate
+2. Assemble four frames into a film strip
+3. Assemble two film strips into a 4x6 format
+4. Send it to the printer

 ## Making it portable
 To ensure fun and crazy photos in the photobooth, I wanted four walls around the guests as they were having their photos taken (as opposed to just a backdrop).
 But bringing four walls across the Atlantic was not ideal.
-Some researched showed that people had successfully used PVC tubing and sheets of fabric to
+Some research showed that people had successfully used PVC tubing and sheets of fabric to build temporary structures ([forts!](http://www.instructables.com/id/Easy-Rebuildable-PVC-Fort/)).
+Instead a single tube for the full height of the booth, I split it into three, with three additional joints.
+This allowed me to fit the pipes into the designated duffle bag.

+For the fabric we went with a multicolored striped fabric as it looked more festive and would consume the ink in the printer more evenly!

+## Lessons learnt
+Overall I was really happy with how the photobooth performed, we captured about 240